davidkbainbridge/gozenoss/README.md

-zenoss.go
+gozenoss
 =========

-Go library to access the Zenoss JSON API
+Provides basic language binding to the Zenoss JSON API.
+This can be used and extended to be more complete or can be used as an example.